ZhooSoftGit/ReklaDocuments/13_API_LIST_BY_MODULE.md

 | 13.
 Service Provider | 10 | 10 | 0 | 0 |
 | 14.
 Spare Parts Provider | 4 | 4 | 0 | 0 |
 | **TOTAL** | **190** | **83** | **4** | **103** |

+> Note: Totals above are baseline counts from Modules 1-14.
+Module 15 is a BRD-sync delta layer and should be included in implementation scope even if counts are not yet rolled into baseline totals.

 ---